0yech/42_piscine_kickstart/README.md

 In my opinion, C is an excellent language to start with.
 Yes, you will struggle to do anything at first, but if you get comfortable with it, you will gain non-negligeable knowledge on computers and security.
 This will also make learning and adapting to newer languages or recent frameworks, much easier.

+## Piscine from home ?
+Sure why not

+Although you won't be able to have your project evaluated, you can find all the Piscine's subjects in this guide.
+Testers made by 42 students are available and are most likely good enough to do your own Piscine.
+Grademe, an exam simulator is also very well made, and contain the actual subjects of the exams.

+If you're here to practice the Piscine in advance or to try it out at home.
+I'd suggest getting the tools available [Here](#Piscine@Home).

 ## The first project

 You probably know if you're in the piscine already, but the Piscine starts off with a module called Shell00.
 You will have to make small "Bash scripts".
 Bash is a scripting language, which pretty much lets you make executable scripts to do commands you could do on a command line interface.
 It could do something like retrieving the names of all files containing "2024" in their name in the folder and subfolders you are and show them on the terminal for example.
 They can also be used to do things like installers, running the script would import and download the necessary files and apply changes if needed.
 Basically, they can do a lot.